-Blake Johnson, 8th grader, Cornerstone Christian School of San Angelo, 2nd year member Project: Chapstick Drive - Blake organized fellow students into a 'ChapStick Drive Team'.
+Blake Johnson, 8th grader, Cornerstone Christian School, San Angelo, TX, 2nd year member Project: Chapstick Drive - Blake organized fellow students into a 'ChapStick Drive Team'.
 They collected 356 tubes of ChapStick, designed cards to go with them, and donated them to Meals for the Elderly.
 Blake and his friends experienced what a difference personal contact means to those who benefit from Meals for the Elderly.
 Blake said, "This project taught me how important organization is to getting things done effectively.
 I tried to do some last minute things and put myself and my team in a very tight situation.
 We eventually pushed through and I learned a valuable lesson."
 Sponsor: Scott Sustek, Teacher.
-Anna Kimata, 11th grader, Punahou School, 6th year member Project: A Christmas Surprise - Anna gathered donations from various businesses, family, and friends to give to the Ronald McDonald House at Christmas.
+Anna Kimata, 11th grader, Punahou School, Honolulu, HI, 6th year member Project: A Christmas Surprise - Anna gathered donations from various businesses, family, and friends to give to the Ronald McDonald House at Christmas.
 This is a continuation of a tradition she started four years ago.
 Anna said, "During this project, I improved my organization and planning skills.
 When my project was complete, it felt great to have contributed to my community."
 Sponsor: Marcus Kaya, Teacher.

-Riley Knapp, 9th grader, Young Men's Leadership Academy, 1st year member Project: Learning to Appreciate Others by Helping Them - Riley recruited three friends to help him help the custodians at their school.
-They spent a day picking up trash and cleaning the walls and lockers.
-They helped the understaffed custodians and really started to appreciate what the custodians do every day.
-Riley said, "I learned that if you think someone's doing a poor job, try it yourself.
-It is humbling.
-Even though you think you appreciate the work someone does, by doing it for them you get a whole new level of appreciation."
-Sponsor: Fabien Mino, Head Custodian.
-Hayden McCormick, 11th grader, St. Stephen's Episcopal School, 5th year member Project: Garden for Emmaus Church - Hayden recruited 25 scouts and adult leaders from his Boy Scout troop to help him build a garden for Emmaus Church.
-Together they spent more than 130 hours designing, constructing, and filling raised flower beds that will be used to teach gardening to pre-school students at the church.
-Hayden said, "We had quite a difficult time constructing these raised beds due to the slope of the terrain.
-But, through teamwork, we were able to overcome the challenges we faced.
-I hope the students will be able to enjoy this garden for years to come."
+Project: Garden for Emmaus Church - Hayden recruited 25 scouts and adult leaders from his Boy Scout troop to help him build a garden for Emmaus Church.
+Together they spent more than 130 hours designing, constructing, and filling raised flower beds that will be used to teach gardening to preschool students at the church.
+Hayden said, "We had quite a difficult time constructing these raised beds due to the slope of the terrain but through teamwork we were able to overcome the challenges we faced.
+I hope the students enjoy this garden for years to come."
 Sponsor: Jennifer Richard, Director, Early Childhood Education Program, Emmaus Church.
+Private Schools, cont.